top of page

 Recent Changes

 This page summarises recent changes in employment law that have already been implemented.
+If you have any questions on the content of this page, don't hesitate to contact us.

 For future changes in employment law, go to the Upcoming Changes page.